 As we mentioned, to properly smell bed bugs, you will need to be met with a rather large gathering of these pests, so it is best to tackle the problem earlier or spot any of the following signs.

 - The shells of bed bugs may be found on your soft furnishings or flooring.
 You might find dead bed bugs.

 - You may notice that you have bite marks on your skin or find that your skin is irritated and itchy.

-- Bed bug fecal matter may be present in the home, this is usually black, dust like particles which will leave a red smear when rubbed or crushed.
+- Bed bug fecal matter and dead bed bugs may be present in the home; this is usually black, dust-like particles that will leave a red smear when rubbed or crushed.

 Read Also: Dead Bed Bugs

 Common Misconceptions About The Smell Of Bed Bugs?

 You are probably beginning to understand that the smell of bed bugs can differ significantly from person to person, but some myths surround their odor far from being truth.